 Dr. Lee B. Daniel received board certifications in both general surgery and plastic surgery.
 He specializes in breast reconstruction for women after breast cancer.
 Dr. Daniel and his team of medical professionals at Aesthetic Plastic Surgery are known for their customized solutions and patient-first approach to procedures that can help you feel great about moving forward.

-If you’d like to learn more about whether breast reconstruction is right for you, please call 541-687-8900 or contact our office in Eugene today for more details.
-We offer free consultations for our cosmetic surgery and medical spa patients.
+If you’d like to learn more about whether breast reconstruction is right for you, please call 541-687-8900 or contact our office in Eugene today for more details or to schedule your consultation.

 Prior to your breast reconstruction, it’s important that you undergo a consultation with Dr. Daniel concerning your goals and the specifics surrounding your case.
 During this time, you can discuss your breast reconstruction needs, including whether you have had or will be having a lumpectomy or mastectomy, as well as the benefits of immediate versus delayed reconstruction.